eddmann/eddmann.github.io/_posts/2021/2021-02-07-advent-of-code-2015-day-14-reindeer-olympics.md

 };
 ```

-For this solution I was able to harness the `repeat` function we created for [Day 10](https://eddmann.com/posts/advent-of-code-2015-day-10-elves-look-elves-say/).
+For this solution, I was able to harness the `repeat` function we created for [Day 10](https://eddmann.com/posts/advent-of-code-2015-day-10-elves-look-elves-say/).
 This abstracts away the need to implement a stateful loop and focuses on the problem at hand.
-I have also decided to omit the reindeers name and identify each reindeer based on theirposition within the listing.
+I have also decided to omit the reindeers' names and identify each reindeer based on their position within the listing.

 ## Alternative Solution

-Since implementing the above solution I have been exploring how we could skip the iterative simulation step all together and apply a little math to produce the answer.
+Since implementing the above solution, I have been exploring how we could skip the iterative simulation step altogether and apply a little maths to produce the answer.
-As such, we are able to replace the `simulate` Generator with a function that takes in the reindeer details and seconds elapsed like so:
+As such, we can replace the `simulate` Generator with a function that takes in the reindeer details and seconds elapsed like so:

 ```typescript
 const simulate = (